undefined

 • Be an eligible entity, including SMEs, NPOs, municipalities, and Indigenous organizations.

-• Ensure the organization meets the eligibility criteria
+• Ensure that the organization meets the eligibility criteria

-• Demonstrate quantifiable losses or damages due to Hurricane Fiona
+• Demonstrate the quantifiable losses or damages caused by Hurricane Fiona

-• Show that all other financial aid sources, like insurance and provincial relief programs, have been utilized
+Show that all other sources of financial aid, such as insurance and provincial aid programs, have been used

-• Detail costs for recovery and restoration efforts
+• Detail the costs of recovery and restoration efforts

-• Show how the project aligns with fund objectives
+• Show how the project aligns with the fund's objectives

 Here are additional relevant details for this grant: